augustmuir/Udemy-Custom-Speed-Changer/README.md

 You must clear the cache for the video player on first use.
 Either do a hard refresh from the video player page (CTRL + SHIFT + R), or go to your Chrome history (CTRL+H) > Clear browsing data > Clear "Cached images and files" (All Time).

-Note:
--Only supports desktop video player (which shows the current speed on the bottom toolbar near the play button).
+This only supports the desktop video player (which shows the current speed on the bottom toolbar near the play button).

 ![Screenshot](/media/screenshot.jpg)